 G) A place to sit and recover should be provided close to, but outside, the landing area.

-2) Over Water:
+2) Over Water

 A) Where the jump space and/or landing area is over pond, lake, river or harbor waters, the following shall apply:

 i) The jump space and/or landing area shall be free of other vessels except landing/recovery vessel, floating and submerged objects and the public, and, when in open waters shall be defined by the deployment of buoys.
-A sign of at least 1 foot by 3 feet in dimension which reads "BUNGEE JUMPING KEEP CLEAR" shall be fixed to the shore structure or land mass.
+A sign of at least 1 foot by 3 feet in dimension that reads "BUNGEE JUMPING KEEP CLEAR" shall be fixed to the shore structure or land mass.
 When above moving water, a mesh or screen must be placed in an upstream position to keep floating debris from entering the landing area;

 ii) The landing and recovery vessel shall be positioned accurately and remain in a constant position for the duration of the landing procedure;